BE KIND. BE Fabulous.

 When I’m not sure what to think of and how to feel, I know it’s time to step out and focus on the beauty that surrounds me.
 How I choose to feel is within my power, at least that is something I can control.
 Balance is what I seek.
 Optimism is my friend.
 I can start by asking myself what I am grateful for today.

-Spring mornings, as ephemeral as it may seem, is worth celebrating.
+Spring mornings, as ephemeral as they may seem, are worth celebrating.
 Because even if we say we are fine, the global epidemic is like a dark cloud hovering over us.
-What to do when it hit us?
+What to do when it hits us?
 Major paradigm shift!

-This morning, I stepped outside the confines of our home and breathed the fresh scent of morning breeze, delighted myself with the sight of wild blooms popping everywhere, and found comfort and strength in the presence of our giant trees in their very state of revival.
+This morning, I stepped outside the confines of our home and breathed the fresh scent of morning breeze, delighted in the sight of wild blooms popping everywhere, and found comfort and strength in the presence of our giant trees in their very state of revival.
 Spring mornings are glorious.
 Birds chirping.
 Squirrels running.
 Splendid sunrise.
-Finding bliss where my mind would take me—it is the way I choose to live.
+Finding bliss wherever my mind takes me—it is the way I choose to live.

 How about you?
 What are you grateful for today?
 What brings you smile?